gettakaro/takaro/packages/web-docs/docs/economy.md

 Players can earn money in many ways using some of the [built-in modules](./built-in-modules.mdx) or you can create your own custom modules to allow players to earn money in other ways.

 Currency is kept per gameserver, so if you have multiple gameservers, each gameserver will have its own currency.
 This makes it easier to balance the economy on each gameserver; you might want different prices on your PvP server than on your PvE server for example.

+## Shop
+Takaro offers a built-in shop system to complement the server's economy.
+This feature allows users to create shop listings where they can sell individual items or packages of items for a specified price.
+Each gameserver can have its own unique shop.